stocker88/nextjswebsite/_posts/privacypolicy.md

  If you have any questions about this Privacy Policy, you can contact us by [email](mailto:support@stockstobuynow.ai) or in the app directly.

+### Disclosure

+&nbsp;

+Investing is Risky.

+&nbsp;

+Never invest what you can't afford to lose.

+&nbsp;

+Always diversify your positions to maximize your average chance of winning, minimize your risk: do not put all your eggs in the same basket.

+&nbsp;

+Hellotocker AI is a safe playground to practise and learn with virtual money, if you trade with your real money you are at risk of loss.

+&nbsp;

+Build some understanding with virtual money: we do not recommend taking real life risks.

+&nbsp;

+AI recommendations are non financial advise and cannot be guaranteed.

+&nbsp;